syncfusion-content/blazor-docs/blazor/textarea/styles-appearance.md

 {% endhighlight %}
 {% endtabs %}

->Note: Filled and Outline theme customization are available only with Material themes.
+>Note: Filled and Outline theme customization are available only with Material and Material3 themes.

 ## Custom styling with CssClass property